The "Crystal Night"

 The assassination of Ernst vom Rath by Herschel Grynszpan

-November 7, 1938, Herschel Grynszpan, Polish Jew of German origin who lives in Paris and wants to protest against the recent expulsion of Polish Jews living in Germany across the Polish border, presents himself at the German embassy and mortally wounds Ernst vom Rath, embassy secretary.
+On November 7, 1938, Herschel Grynszpan, a Polish Jew of German origin who lives in Paris and wants to protest against the recent expulsion of Polish Jews living in Germany across the Polish border, presents himself at the German embassy and mortally wounds Ernst vom Rath, embassy secretary.

 The anti-Jewish pogrom